 Gum rubbing.
 Rub your baby's gums with a clean finger.

 Pain relief.
+Topical pain relievers are rubbed on the gums.
+Those that contain benzocaine should not be used for teething.
+The FDA warns that such products can cause dangerous, potentially life-threatening side effects.
 Give your baby Tylenol (acetaminophen) occasionally to relieve pain -- but ask your pediatrician first.
 Never give your child aspirin.
 It has been linked with a rare but serious condition called Reye's syndrome in children.

 If your baby is unusually irritable or inconsolable, call your pediatrician.

 In addition to caring for baby teeth, you need to protect them.
 To prevent cavities, only fill your baby's bottle with:

 Avoid giving your child fruit juices, sodas, and other sugary drinks.
 Sweet drinks -- even milk -- can settle on the teeth.
 This can lead to baby tooth decay -- also known as "baby bottle tooth decay."
 Bacteria feed on the sugar from sweet drinks and produce acid, which attacks baby's teeth.